rsun19/rsun19.github.io/README.md

 5. In subsequent steps, steps 2 (if want to edit css), 3, and 4 are mandatory.

 6. Happy coding!

-Put a PR if you want to contribute!
+7. If you want to deploy onto Github Pages, you will have to do something with ```npm run deploy```